stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 The schedule [this guy](https://reginaldlong.com/how-i-went-from-failing-every-interview-to-a-job-at-amazon/) followed isn't too shabby.
 Only thing I would change is stick to CTCI and the easy to medium questions on Leetcode (don't bother with the hard ones).
 The process outlined [here](https://reginaldlong.com/how-do-i-practice-an-interview-problem/) (by the same guy no less) is a fantastic way to practice these questions.
 Making programming questions a morning or evening a routine isn't a bad way to practice:

 ![Wojak jammies]({{ site.url }}/assets/pajamas.png)

+That's all the advice I can think of.
+If you want more info on anything I talked about, or even something I didn't, shoot me an email.
+I look at everything that gets sent my way.

 ## Appendix: freshman edition